What are HIV and AIDS?

 - From mother to child.
 HIV can be passed to an unborn child from an HIV-positive mother.
 However, with appropriate treatment the risk of transmission of HIV from mother to baby can be reduced to less than 1 in 100.
 This means that, with appropriate treatment, the vast majority of babies born to HIV-positive mothers will not have HIV.
 Achieving this depends on detecting HIV before pregnancy, or, in early pregnancy, when antiretroviral medicines can be taken by the mother.
 Having a caesarean section to deliver the baby reduces the risk even further.
 HIV can occasionally be passed to babies through breast milk during breast-feeding.
 If formula milk is available, mothers with HIV are encouraged not to breast-feed.

-Note: to become infected with HIV, some infected blood, semen or vaginal secretions would have to get into your body.
-You can not catch HIV from ordinary contact with someone with HIV, such as hugging, shaking hands or touching, or from sharing food, towels, utensils, swimming pools or telephones.
+Note: you cannot catch HIV from ordinary contact with someone with HIV, such as hugging, shaking hands or touching, or from sharing food, towels, utensils, swimming pools or telephones.